About the Rose Mathematics Department

 - computational facilities to support teaching and research.

-You may learn about our teaching program by checking out our program and course
+You may learn about our teaching program by checking out our program and integrated catalogue.

 The rest of this page describes